Stunned New Zealand Fight To Save Second Australia Test - UrduPoint

 They didn't survive long with a world-class pace barrage from Pat Cummins, James Pattinson and Mitchell Starc destroying their middle order.

-Form-player Marnus Labuschagne was run out for 19 and spinner Mitchell Santner snared opener Joe Burns for 35, caught behind off a bottom edge.
+Marnus Labuschagne was run out for 19 and spinner Mitchell Santner snared opener Joe Burns for 35.

 Opener Tom Latham was the only one to offer resistance in their first innings demolition, surviving 144 balls in a dogged 50 before he too succumbed to the Australian fast-bowling machine.

-The world's top bowler Cummins was the chief destroyer, ending with 5-28.
+"It was pretty relentless.
+They didn't really let us have anything but that's Test cricket," said Latham.

-They resumed with Latham on nine with Ross Taylor on two, but had a disastrous morning and went to lunch at 102 for six, before Australia finished the job.
+"The way they executed from a bowling point of view was spot on and we unfortunately didn't quite handle it the way we would have wanted to today."
+They resumed with Latham on nine with Ross Taylor on two, but had a disastrous morning and went to lunch at 102 for six.

 A stunned Nicholls was then out lbw after unsuccessfully reviewing the decision, before BJ Watling nervously managed to defend Cummins' hat-trick ball.